2025 Sustainable in a Generation Report

 At Mars, we want to help create a world where packaging material doesn’t become waste, but is recycled, reused or composted.
 To address the issue, we are investing hundreds of millions of dollars to reimagine and redesign our packaging.
 This includes reducing packaging and redesigning our portfolio to fit with the recycling infrastructure that either exists today or is likely to exist in the near future in the markets where we operate, making it easier for consumers to reuse or recycle our packaging.

-In 2024, while we still have a long way to go, we made substantial progress across key areas by reducing plastic use, expanding reuse and refill initiatives, increasing recyclable packaging and advancing industry collaborations.
+In 2025, while we still have a long way to go, we made substantial progress across key areas by reducing plastic use, expanding reuse and refill initiatives, increasing recyclable packaging and advancing industry collaborations.
 Regardless of our redesign efforts, our products will only be fully circular when the necessary waste management, collection, sorting and recycling infrastructure exists at scale, and we are working actively with governments and NGOs to drive this change.

-2024 Highlights
+2025 Highlights

-7% of recycled content in our portfolio.
+9.2% of recycled content in our global plastic portfolio

 Learn More